microsoft/moaw/workshops/serverless-overview/workshop.md

 2. The web application sends an HTTP request to APIM (API Management) which is a facade for multiple APIs
 3. An Azure Function which acts as an API will process the request and upload the file to a Storage Account
 4. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
-5. The Event Hub System Topic will trigger a Logic App
+5. The Event Grid System Topic will trigger a Logic App
 6. The Logic App retrieves the uploaded audio file
 7. The audio file is sent to Azure Cognitive Services
 8. The speech to text service will process the file and return the result to the Logic App
 9. The Logic App will then store the transcript of the audio file in a Cosmos DB database
 10. A second Azure Function will be triggered by the update in CosmosDB.
 It will fetch the transcript from CosmosDB and send it to Web Pub/Sub
 11. Finally Web Pub/Sub will notify the Web Application about the new transcript using Websockets

 <div class="info" data-title="Note">